-- "FOR" the election of John M. Donovan, Mary Pat McCarthy, and Nir Zuk as Class I directors; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending July 31, 2019; - "FOR" the approval, on an advisory basis, of the compensation of our named executive officers; and - For every "1 year" as the frequency of holding future advisory votes on executive compensation.
+- "FOR" the election of Asheem Chandna, James J. Goetz, and Mark D. McLaughlin as Class II directors; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending July 31, 2020; and - "FOR" the approval, on an advisory basis, of the compensation of our named executive officers.